Breast Pain

 -

 Infection (mastitis): Often caused by a clogged milk duct in lactating women, but it can also occur in non-lactating women.
-If you experience other symptoms of infection like fever, aches, fatigue, and breast changes (warmth and redness), you may have an infection and a breast abscess.
+If you experience other symptoms of infection like fever, aches, fatigue, and breast changes (warmth and redness), you may have an infection possibly even a breast abscess.

 -

 Bras: A poor-fitting bra can aggravate and damage the tissue, leading to breast soreness and heaviness.
 Wear quality bras and sports bras that fit correctly.
-Buy bras without underwire, as this wire can dig into the tissue of the breast and cause more pain.
+Try a seamless bra without an underwire, as the wire can dig into the tissue of the breast and cause more pain.

 Diagnosis